Guide>What about a CCRC?>THE UGLY!

 The decision to move a resident into a higher level of care is usually based on the resident’s performance on the Functional Assessment Measure, a standard test of cognitive, behavioral, and social functioning along with a collective evaluation by a committee, composed of the director, a wellness nurse, the director of resident services, and the assisted living or skilled nursing administrator.
 The facility director usually makes the final decision.

 Residents in the study discussed a permanent move to a higher level of care as a sign that they could no longer care for themselves and needed help.
-This difficulty in accepting a move was partially influenced by residents' former statuses.
+Residents' former statuses partially influenced this difficulty in accepting a move.
 Most had wielded substantial control in their former careers and saw the move as them losing control of their lives.

 Fatalism